JeffersonLab/jaws/README.md

 To unset (remove) a record use the --unset option with the "set" scripts, This writes a null/None tombstone record.
 To modify a record simply set a new one with the same key as the message stream is ordered and newer records overwrite older ones.
 To see all options use the --help option.

 ### Message Metadata
-The alarm system topics are expected to include audit information in Kafka message headers and includes the following:
+The alarm system topics are expected to include audit information in Kafka message headers:
 | Header | Description |
 |--------|-------------|
 | user | The username of the account whom produced the message |
 | producer | The application name that produced the message |
 | host | The hostname where the message was produced |

 Additionally, the built-in timestamp provided in all Kafka messages is used to provide basic message timing information.
-The timestamp is configurable in Kafka.
 The alarm system uses the default broker provided timestamp (as opposed to producer provided).

 **Note**: There is no schema for message headers so content is not easily enforceable.
 However, the topic management scripts provided include the audit headers listed.